common-voice/commonvoice-fr/CommonVoice-Data/README.md

 # Introduction

-Scripts to extract content in [CC0](https://creativecommons.org/publicdomain/zero/1.0/deed.fr "Creative Commons – CC0 1.0 universel") for the   [Sentence-collector](https://common-voice.github.io/sentence-collector/) project in différent format.
+Scripts to extract content in [CC0](https://creativecommons.org/publicdomain/zero/1.0/deed.fr "Creative Commons – CC0 1.0 universel") for the   [Sentence-collector](https://common-voice.github.io/sentence-collector/) project in different format.

 The sentences obtained are composed of 3 to 14 words and can be added at  <https://common-voice.github.io/sentence-collector/#/add>